My file system has plenty of space left, but I'm getting errors about a lack of inodes. What are inodes & how do I detect and fix this problem?

 You might face situations where a process fails due to "insufficient available inodes" or some other similar error messages.
 The only way to circumvent this issue would be to either resize the disk or to free up inodes by removing unwanted files from the file system.
 Here we look at the latter option:

 First, you need to identify what directories contain more files (AKA inodes):

 for i in $DIR*; do echo $i; find $i -maxdepth 12 | wc -l; done

 This command would give you a rough idea of where you might want to start the cleaning process.
 You must replace the $DIR in the above command with the directory you wish to examine (Usually the root directory "/").
 Here is an example output for demonstration purposes:

 for i in /*; do echo $i; find $i -maxdepth 12 |wc -l; done

 Consequently, you can run the command once more, but this time replace $DIR with the new directory.
-By repeating this process sufficiently, you should be able to identify those directories that might require cleaning up.
+By repeating the above process sufficiently, you should be able to identify those directories that are the best candidates for clean-up.

 What if most of the files are mail-related?

 In those cases, where the usage of inodes is mainly concentrated in email accounts you can consider converting the mailbox format as an alternative method to free up inodes on the file system.
 The recommended format to use is MDBox.
 Please refer to this link for more information on how to convert the mailbox format to MDBox: